-Your situation with your baby staying awake at night is tough but quite common.
+Your situation with your baby waking up and staying awake at night is tough but quite common.
 Two of our own kids did the same in periods and I’ve talked to many other parents that experience the same.
 While this won’t go on forever even if you do nothing, there are a few tricks you can use to try and stop this behavior a bit faster:

 - If there’s nothing to fix regarding the sleep schedule, the next thing to review is the sleep environment.
 Is the room really dark at night?
 Is he full when he goes to bed?
 Not too cold or too warm?
 Is there a risk that you disturb him when you go to bed?
 Some babies wake up because their parents start talking, put the lights on or snore loudly next to where they sleep.
-My children always slept better in a baby sleep bag, like this one (link to Amazon), than under a blanket.
+My children always slept better in a baby sleep bag, than under a blanket.

 - If the sleep environment is fine too, then consider how you put your baby to sleep.
 Maybe it is time to help him fall asleep on his own if he doesn’t already.
 This is usually quite an effective way to help babies help themselves go back to sleep at night if they wake up.